marcelopovoa/machine_learning_exercises/README.md

 ## Estimating House Prices (Regression)
 Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
+It uses a King County House Sales dataset.

 ## Product sentiment analysis (Classification)